garrandall/popular-music-data/tracks/arizona-mark-lindsay.md

 Arizona, cut off your Indian braids
 Arizona, hey won'tcha go my way

-Mmmm strip off your pride you're acting like a teeny-bopper run away child And scrape off the paint from the face of a little town saint Arizona, take off your hobo shoes
+Mmm strip off your pride you're acting like a teeny-bopper run away child And scrape off the paint from the face of a little town saint Arizona, take off your hobo shoes
 Arizona, hey won'tcha go my way